fk/masonite/readme.md

 #### Fonts

 * **Body, PostMeta, Quote, Title, Pre**
-* **Google Web Font** – If defined, the supplied [Google Web Fonts](http://www.google.com/webfonts) font family (e. g. `Source Sans Pro`) will be used, replacing all fonts defined via Tumblr's "Customize"-interface.
-Additionally, you can define the font styles to be loaded in _Google Web Font Styles_ (e. g. `400,700,400italic,700italic`).
-Fonts are loaded using the [Google WebFont Loader](https://developers.google.com/webfonts/docs/webfont_loader)
+* **Google Web Font** – Load one or multiple font families from [Google Web Fonts](http://www.google.com/webfonts).
+Fonts are loaded using the [Google WebFont Loader](https://developers.google.com/webfonts/docs/webfont_loader).
+The option accepts an array as defined [here](https://developers.google.com/webfonts/docs/webfont_loader#GoogleModule), e. g. `'Fruktur','Open Sans:400,700,400italic,700italic'` would load the "[Fruktur](http://www.google.com/webfonts/specimen/Fruktur)" font family and the normal (400), italic (400italic), bold (700) and bold italic (700italic) versions of "[Open Sans](http://www.google.com/webfonts/specimen/Open+Sans)".
+To make use of them you can write your own CSS-styles or put the name of the font into one of the five "Google Web Font …" option-fields – e. g. to use "Fruktur" as font for all quotes, put `Fruktur` into the "Google Web Font Quote"-field.

 #### Images